 Long-term follow-up of participants enrolled in the Diabetes Prevention Program Outcomes Study (DPPOS) demonstrates a significant and persistent reduction in risk for type 2 diabetes.
-The latest results of the study that extends the original Diabetes Prevention Program study were presented this week at the American Diabetes Assocation 80th Virtual Scientific Sessions.
-The DPP/DPPOS is the longest running and largest diabetes prevention study that continues to actively follow participants.
+The latest DPPOS results were presented at the American Diabetes Association 80th Virtual Scientific Sessions.
+The DPP/DPPOS is the largest and longest running diabetes prevention study that continues to actively follow participants.

 In the short slide show below, find highlights from the symposium, “New Data on Clinical Outcomes from the Diabetes Prevention Program Outcomes Study (DPPOS).”

 Diabetes Prevention Program Outcome Study (DPPOS) - long-term follow-up of the original Diabetes Prevention Program multicenter trial conducted from 1996-2001.